-Do I need the consent of the child’s birth parents to adopt the child from his adoptive parents?
+Do I need consent from birth parents to adopt my brother's adopted son?

 Full question: